belfner/algocore/benchmark/algocore_benchmark/README.md

-# Albucore Benchmark
+# Algocore Benchmark

-This benchmark suite evaluates the performance of various image processing operations implemented in Albucore, comparing them against other popular libraries such as OpenCV, NumPy, and TorchVision.
+This benchmark suite evaluates the performance of various image processing operations implemented in Algocore, comparing them against other popular libraries such as OpenCV, NumPy, and TorchVision.

 ## Overview

-Albucore is a high-performance image processing library designed for efficiency and ease of use.
+Algocore is a high-performance image processing library designed for efficiency and ease of use.
 This benchmark aims to quantify its performance across a range of common image operations, providing insights into its strengths and areas for potential optimization.

 ## Requirements

 - Python 3.9+
-- Albucore
+- Algocore
 - NumPy
 - OpenCV (cv2)
 - PyTorch and TorchVision